ALS & Genetics

 Whether to have genetic testing

-What to do with the information you learn from genetic testing
+What do to with the information you learn form genetic testing

 Who to share your results with